PostHog/posthog.com/contents/blog/the-posthog-array-1-34-0.md

 ### New: Property Group Filtering (or filters)

 A much requested feature is now here with property group filtering.
 You can mix and match your favorite property filters with ORs and ANDs now.

-PostHog now offers a...simple explanation of a new feature, a link to the docs about it, and a screenshot.
+This is currently only available in the global filters for insights.

 <br />